OUR PHILOSOPHY BEHIND THE COURSE

 The Construction Toolset

-Blending traditional hand tool and machine techniques for efficiency in the shop and for small production runs we cover
+- Blending traditional hand tool and machine techniques for efficiency in the shop and for small production runs

 - Tuning, sharpening, and the use of hand tools for joinery and detail